-In an ideal world all of your investments would gain 10% per year indefinitely.
-A nice, solid source of growth that you could throw as much investment money as you wanted at.
+In an ideal world, all of your investments would gain 10% per year indefinitely.
+A nice, solid source of growth that you could throw as much investment money as you wanted.

 What is the Wash Sale Rule?

-The wash rule is an IRS rule that prevents an investor from selling an investment at a loss today, deducting that loss, and reinvesting in the same investment tomorrow.
+The IRS created the Wash Sale Rule to prevent investors from taking advantage of capital losses.
+The wash rule prevents an investor from selling an investment at a loss today, deducting that loss, and reinvesting in the same, or a substantially similar, investment tomorrow (or within a certain time frame).
 It is a limiting period of time where you cannot reinvest in the same or substantially similar investment.

 The period of time you must wait to reinvest is 30 days from when you sell the investment.
 If you repurchase the investment or one very similar to it, you will lose the ability to deduct the loss no matter what price you repurchased the shares at.